alkgeopa/extendt2-docs/src/content/docs/extendt2/administrator.md

 _Message prompting you to verify your e-mail address_

 ![Confirmation e-mail](@images/extendt2/ext_conf_email.png)
-_Confirmation e-mail you will recieve_
+_Confirmation e-mail you will receive_

-Follow the instructions on the e-mail message you recieved.
-After you have all the necessary info you can proceed to loging in as administrator.
+Follow the instructions on the e-mail message you received.
+After you have all the necessary info you can proceed to logging in as administrator.

 <div class="alert alert-warning">
   <svg xmlns="http://www.w3.org/2000/svg" class="stroke-current shrink-0 h-6 w-6" fill="none" viewBox="0 0 24 24"><path stroke-linecap="round" stroke-linejoin="round" stroke-width="2" d="M12 9v2m0 4h.01m-6.938 4h13.856c1.54 0 2.502-1.667 1.732-3L13.732 4c-.77-1.333-2.694-1.333-3.464 0L3.34 16c-.77 1.333.192 3 1.732 3z" /></svg>